BLEPHAROPLASTY or Surgery of the Eyelids

 If you’re considering blepharoplasty, this information will help provide a basic understanding of what a blepharoplasty can and cannot achieve.
 Because facial aging affects each individual patient differently no amount of written information can replace a personal consultation with Dr. Gomez-Mendoza and his team.

-The following information is strictly the opinion of Dr. Gomez-Mendoza and his associates and pertains to blepharoplasty and other facial rejuvenation procedures as performed by him.
+The following information is strictly the opinion of Dr. Gomez-Mendoza and pertains to blepharoplasty and other Facelift procedures as performed by him.

 What is a blepharoplasty?